 The user can select the CRS to be used for the merged elevation grid.
 If there is only one CRS in the project, the software automatically selects it.

 From the DEM cell size entry, the user can manually define the elevation grid cell size.
-The finer the grid resolution (or smaller the cell size) defined, the greater the detail can be represented in the merged elevation grid.
-However, there is no benefit to define a cell size smaller than the smallest cell size contained within the elevation grids to merge.
-Therefore, the software will automatically select the smallest cell size.
+The finer the grid resolution (or smaller the cell size) defined, the greater the detail that can be represented in the merged elevation grid.
+However, there is no benefit to selecting a cell size smaller than the smallest cell size contained within the elevation grids to merge.
+The software will automatically select the smallest cell size.